Back to top

-In this second installment about narcissism, we will explore the eight different types of narcissists.
-This is based on Dr. Ramani Durvasula’s work and book, titled “’Don’t You Know Who I Am?’
-How to stay sane in an era of narcissism, entitlement, and incivility,” as well as Dr. Ramani’s videos on YouTube.
-Her channel is an incredible resource as well as her books.
+In this second installment about narcissism, we explore the eight different types of narcissists, based on Dr. Ramani Durvasula’s work and her book, “Don’t You Know Who I Am?
+How to Stay Sane in an Era of Narcissism, Entitlement, and Incivility,” as well as her videos on YouTube.
+Her channel and books are valuable resources for learning more about these patterns.

-This is also known as the “classic” or stereotypical narcissist and what many think of when they use this term.
+A grandiose narcissist is often what people think of when they hear the term “narcissist,” sometimes referred to as the “classic” or stereotypical presentation.
 These individuals are typically described as arrogant, entitled, charming, grandiose, superficial, and vain.
 Dr. Durvasula describes these individuals as “show-offs” and “overly confident”, and frequently not accompanied with an accurate assessment of their abilities.
 They tend to lack empathy and have a proclivity for lying and being antagonistic.
 When these individuals are disappointed, they will exhibit rage.

-We and others may find ourselves attracted to them, and rather quickly, because they tend be very charming and successful.
+People may find themselves drawn to them, often quickly, because they tend be very charming and successful.
 These individuals may also be rather prominent in their communities.

 When interacting with these individuals, one-on-one conversations tend to be one-sided.
 They will often be very talkative, but it is about themselves.
 When you attempt to talk, they may seem uninterested and act busy.

-The covert/vulnerable narcissist is characterized by a lack of empathy, entitlement, hypersensitivity, passive aggressive behavior, sense of justice, resentment, insecurity, low levels of self-esteem, and higher levels of depression.
+A covert or vulnerable narcissist is characterized by a lack of empathy, entitlement, hypersensitivity, passive aggressive behavior, a strong sense of justice, resentment, insecurity, low self-esteem, and higher levels of depression.
 Contempt is pervasive and prominent in these individuals.
-In the extreme of this presentation, these individuals tend to exhibit behaviors consistent with sociopathy.
+In more extreme cases, these individuals may exhibit behaviors consistent with sociopathy.

 These individuals frequently engage in projection.
-Projection is a defense mechanism unconsciously used to regulate anxiety we may feel about ourselves.
-An example of what this looks like is when someone is being aggressive, and then proceeds to accuse the person they’re talking to as being aggressive instead of acknowledging their own behavior.
-When we cannot tolerate an aspect of ourselves, we have to “discard it.”
-This can lead to conflict, distress and gaslighting.
+Projection is a defense mechanism unconsciously used to regulate anxiety related to oneself.
+An example of this may be when someone is being aggressive and then accuses the other person of being aggressive instead of acknowledging their own behavior.
+When individuals are unable to tolerate an aspect of themselves, they may “project” it onto others.
+This can lead to conflict, distress, and gaslighting.

 The hypersensitivity is related to perceived hostility from others as well as feeling criticized by others.
-Their interaction with others often feels hostile, and they often interact with others with a hostile attribution bias.
-This means they experience others as hostile, and because there is the perception that others are being hostile towards them, they will respond in kind.
-What can further contribute to the covert/vulnerable narcissist’s hostility and contempt for others is the grandiose belief they hold in themselves, which displays in a less obvious way than the grandiose narcissist that was described above.
-These individuals may present as though they are misunderstood and/or their special abilities are not well understood, which further leads to their feelings of being slighted by others and perceiving others as hostile.
+Interactions with others often feel hostile, and these individuals may engage with others through a hostile attribution bias.
+This means they may experience others as hostile, and because there is a perception of hostility, they may respond in kind.
+This may be further influenced by underlying grandiose beliefs, which may be expressed in a less obvious way than in grandiose narcissism.
+These individuals may present as though they are misunderstood and/or that their abilities are not well understood, which may contribute to feelings of being slighted and perceiving others as hostile.

-Additionally, with regards to a sense of justice, the covert/vulnerable narcissist feels as though the world and others owe them and may be described as brooding, as they feel they are due and deserve some retribution.
-Their resentment is about their perception that others have a better life than them.
+Additionally, in relation to a sense of justice, a covert or vulnerable narcissist may feel as though the world and others owe them something and may be described as brooding, as they feel they are due and deserve retribution.
+Their resentment is often tied to the perception that others have a better life than they do.

-As noted in the first installment on narcissism, there is always a question about the impact of early childhood abuse, neglect, and trauma on personality disorders.
-Of all the types of narcissists, it is this type that Dr. Durvasula indicates is more likely to be associated with an abusive childhood.
-“A child exposed to chronic neglect and invalidation is going to have been exposed to more hostile motivations and become more attuned to combing their environments for hostile threats” (pg.
+As noted in the first installment, there is often a question about the impact of early childhood abuse, neglect, and trauma on personality disorders.
+Of all the types of narcissists, this presentation is more likely to be associated with an abusive childhood.
+As Dr. Durvasula writes, “A child exposed to chronic neglect and invalidation is going to have been exposed to more hostile motivations and become more attuned to combing their environments for hostile threats” (pg.
 90).

 According to Dr. Durvasula, this is the most toxic and aversive type of narcissist.
 She writes, “This form takes the grandiose narcissist and adds a more exploitative, antagonistic, Machiavellian, and, at times, seemingly psychopathic overlay… Malignant narcissists drive people to the edge and leave them feeling betrayed, fearful, manipulated, tricked, and devastated” (pg 88).